BenjaminFisher1/Cybersecurity-CPS493-Virtual-Machine/Readme.md

 # Cybersecurity Virtual Machine Home Lab
 This repo will contain documentation of writeups of my assignments and experiments done for Cybersecurity (CPS493) at SUNY New Paltz.

+See also: [BenjaminFisher1/writeups-tryhackme-hackthebox](https://github.com/BenjaminFisher1/writeups-tryhackme-hackthebox):a collection of TryHackMe and HackTheBox walkthroughs and writeups for hands-on practice and reference.

 ## Table of Contents

 ### 1. Linux Command Line & Security Basics